|

-Back in '92, North Bank Fred, world-renowned hobo and all-around great human being, convinced me to ride the Southern Pacific's last eastbound train on the Siskiyou Line from Black Butte to Medford.
-I'd made many trips to Ashland (the terminus changed to Medford after I left SP), both on the head end and on the helpers during the mid-80's, and the Siskiyou Line definitely had been my favorite.
+Back in '92, North Bank Fred, world-renowned hobo and all-around great human being, convinced me to ride the Southern Pacific's last eastbound train (accompanied by a bottle of Gallo White Port) on the Siskiyou Line from Black Butte to Medford.
+I'd made a dozen or so trips to Ashland (the terminus changed to Medford after I left SP), both on the head end and on the helpers during the mid-80's, and the Siskiyou Line over the hump at Tunnel 13 was my all-time favorite run.

-Man, you've never heard so much NOISE in your life!
-Further, as Fred pointed out, much of the noise came from empty boxcar wheels banging down after lifting completely off of the rail as the train rocked along at twenty mph.
-I thought that only loaded piggyback cars did that, but I visually confirmed the phenominon by hanging outside of the door.
-Yikes!
+First off, you've never heard so much NOISE in your life!
+It was as if we were riding within the confines of a giant guitar reverberating away at 130 decibels.
+Distressingly, as Fred pointed out, much of the noise came from empty boxcar wheels banging down after lifting completely off of the rail as the train rocked along at twenty mph.

-Nevertheless, the train made it to Medford in good order; we successfully evaded the SP Bulls (Police); and later found out that SP, at the last moment, had decided to run one more east train a couple of days later, but enough was enough.
-So much for my hobo career...E.O.
+Nevertheless, the train made it to Medford in good order; we successfully evaded the SP Bulls (Police); and later found out that SP, at the last moment, this lesson in railroading was enough to sate me.
+So ended my hobo career...E.O.

 (above) Engineer Al "Double A" Marske labeled me "Hawaii 5" when I was a young SP fireman in Dunsmuir, due to my penchant for Hawaiian shirts.
 So in hobo tradition I came up with a (crudely drawn) moniker for the day's trip, which I scribbled on a few boxcars and bulkhead flats.